 All requirements and supporting documentation must be met and submitted to the Office of the Registrar by the date the degree is conferred.
 This includes:

 Resolution of incomplete/temporary grades (INC, Z, PEN)

-Submission and approval of thesis, projects, comprehensive exams
+Submission and approval of thesis, capstone projects, research papers and comprehensive examinations

 Resolution of appeals to the Undergraduate Scholastic Standards Committee or Graduate Scholastic Standards Committee